Program in Hindi and South Asian Languages and Cultures

 - The University of Chicago South Asian LRC maintains a list of summer programs.

-- The University of Oregon has a list of Hindi language resources.
+- The University of Oregon has a list of language resources, including Hindi.

 - The Hindi Urdu Flagship Program at the University of Texas offers summer programs.